From Image to Video, what do we need in multimodal LLMs?: Experiments

+\textbf{Effect of Temporal and Spatial Pooling.} We investigate the impact of spatial and temporal pooling on video understanding (noted as S.P. and T.P. respectively).
+To isolate the effect of pooling, we retain the base Image LLM structure without the temporal module, using decoupled spatial and temporal features for training.
+We compare this setup with the coupled spatio-temporal features.

+As shown in Table~\ref{table: effect sp features}, coupled spatio-temporal features yield the best performance across all five video understanding metrics.
+Using only spatial features (via temporal pooling) captures spatial details but lacks temporal understanding.
+Conversely, using only temporal features (via spatial pooling) reduces performance across all metrics due to the loss of spatial information.
+This highlights the importance of combining both spatial and temporal features for improved video understanding.

-We first conducted experiments to assess whether the temporal module in RED-VILLM could enhance the Image LLM's understanding of temporal information through comparison tests.
-One group used the base Image LLM structure, where the spatial-temporal video representation was directly aligned by the Image LLM alignment module.
-In contrast, the other group added a plug-and-play temporal module to the base Image LLM structure, decoupling spatio-temporal features for alignment by both the Image LLM alignment module and the temporal module.
+\textbf{Effect of Temporal Module.} We further assess the impact of the plug-and-play temporal module by comparing it with the base Image LLM structure.
+In the base structure, spatio-temporal video features are directly aligned by the Image LLM's alignment module.
+In contrast, our method decouples spatio-temporal features and uses both the alignment module and the temporal module for better feature alignment.

-Keeping all other experimental settings constant, we evaluated the impact of the temporal module on the ActivityNet Video-based Text Generation Performance Benchmark, focusing on its ability to enhance comprehension of time-based content.
-As indicated in Table \ref{table: temporal module}, our temporal module significantly improved video understanding capabilities in Video LLMs developed from LLaVA and Qwen-VL, especially in terms of temporal understanding.
-This demonstrates that our temporal module effectively aids Image LLMs in processing temporal information, contributing to a more comprehensive understanding of video content, as reflected by improvements in other metrics.
-Notably, in the case where the base Image LLM is LLaVA, the RED-VILLM without the temporal module has the same structure as Video-ChatGPT.
-This means that our approach significantly enhances video understanding, particularly temporal comprehension, by merely adding a simple temporal module.
-This further validates the effectiveness of our method.
+As shown in Table~\ref{table: temporal module}, the temporal module significantly improves video understanding, particularly temporal comprehension.
+This confirms that the temporal module enhances the Image LLM's ability to process temporal information, resulting in a more comprehensive understanding of video content.
+Notably, when the base model is LLaVA, RED-VILLM with the temporal module outperforms Video-ChatGPT, demonstrating the effectiveness of the temporal module.

-An outstanding question is the rationality behind our Temporal Module's design.
-In our proposed RED-VILLM pipeline, the only trainable parts are those aligning video features with the large model's semantic space: the base Image LLM alignment module and the plug-and-play temporal module.
-We initialize our temporal module with the structure and pre-trained parameters of the base Image LLM alignment module, based on the premise that: \begin{itemize} \item The Image LLM's alignment module is already well-trained, effectively aligning image and text modalities. \item Work on Video-ChatGPT has shown that the base Image LLM's alignment module, after instruction tuning, can align spatio-temporal video features. \item Our efficient method involves instruction tuning with minimal data.
-Randomly initialized additional parameters would likely diminish the alignment module's effectiveness. \end{itemize}
+\textbf{Design of Temporal Module} The temporal module in our pipeline is initialized with the pre-trained parameters of the base Image LLM alignment module to maintain its effectiveness.
+Adding randomly initialized parameters could negatively impact the alignment process.